MyParcelCOM/docs/content/api/resources/contracts.md

 +++
 title = "Contracts"
-description = "A carrier can be used through different contracts." weight = 10
+description = "Contracts define the service and prices available for a carrier." weight = 10
 +++

-A carrier can be used through different contracts.
-Each contract has its own prices, available services and available service options.
+Contracts define the service, service options and prices available for a carrier.
 A contract might be available because it is shared with you or because you added your own contract (including API credentials for that carrier).

 ## Attributes